What is Veterinary Physiotherapy?

 Keeping your animals active, comfortable, and thriving.

-Book a Treatment
+Book a Treatment Our Prices

 What is Veterinary Physiotherapy?

-Veterinary physiotherapy is a specialist healthcare field focused on improving mobility, reducing pain and supporting recovery for animals,especially dogs, horses, and cats.
-At Jo Seddon Porteous, we provide mobile, ACPAT registered care for your animal in Bath, Bristol, or Wells, ensuring comfort and high standards right where they feel at home.
+At Jo Seddon Porteous, we provide mobile, ACPAT registered care for your animal in Bath or Bristol, ensuring comfort and high standards right where they feel at home

 How Veterinary Physiotherapy Helps